flexera-public/policy_templates/operational/fnms/schedule_fnms_reports/README.md

 # Schedule FNMS report
-This policy will run a FNMS report and send the result via email.
+This policy will run a FNMS report (Custom view) and send the result via email.
-The policy is a report only policy, no action is taken during the Policy Escalation
+The policy is a report only policy, no action is taken during the Policy Escalation.

 The report / Mail output looks like this:
 ![Alt text][emailoutput]

+Current limitations:
+- This only works with the FNMS Cloud
+- Output is limited to max 100.000 rows.

 # How to setup FNMS Report for this policy:

-1. Create a report in FlexNet manager that could look like this:
+1. Create a custom view in FlexNet manager that could look like this:
-![Alt text][FNMSCloudInstanceReport]
+![Alt text][FNMSReport]
 Once saved note the report number in thr URL field :
 ![Alt text][ReportNumber] you need it when activating the Policy